 Smallpox epidemics were already rampant in the Viking Age

-Diet and lifestyle 1. sep 2020 4 min Professor Eske Willerslev Written by Kristian Sjøgren
+Health and Wellness 1. sep 2020 4 min Professor Eske Willerslev Written by Kristian Sjøgren

 The discovery of smallpox virus in skeletal and dental remains from the Viking Age shows that the world’s deadliest infectious disease ever was already widespread 1,000 years earlier than previously thought.